mathewhawley/grafff/README.md

 $ rake db:migrate
 $ rake db:seed
 ```
-Next, run a `bundle install` to install the necessary gems.
+Next, run a `$ bundle install` to install the necessary gems.

-Finally type in `rails s` to start the server.
+Finally type in `$ rails s` to start the server.

 This project uses the _Thin_ Ruby web server, which defaults to port 3000.
-Open your browser and navigate to **localhost:3000**.
+Open your browser and navigate to: http://localhost:3000.

 ## Demo
 You can visit the live site [here](http://grafff.herokuapp.com) — _best viewed in Chrome_.